Alumni Affairs

 Causes

 The mission of the Christian Brothers is evolving.
 At one time it was entirely teaching, top quality of course, and that spawned schools like SMS, that groomed a national and international intellectual elite.
 The CBs' mission is now increasingly to mix in outreach to those starved of learning (and breakfast too), which was what motivated Edmund Rice to found the CBs in education-deprived Ireland 200 years ago.
 This 20-minute documentary by Edmund Rice Development (India) is a tour of several CB projects in northeast India.
 The (Irish) narrator begins: “There has been talk that the Brothers have moved to areas of greater poverty and deprivation so as to be relevant to the needs of the country at this time.
 Two Calcutta-based ex-pupils, who wish to remain anonymous, decided to go and see for themselves what exactly the Brothers were doing.”
-Caution: there's no audio the first 30 seconds.
+Heads-up: there's no audio the first 30 seconds.

 Back in Abu, there have been a few initiatives among alumni to raise funds in concerted drives.
 The most recent is particularly congruent with the modern mission of the CBs.